 The Chief Executive (CEO) is responsible for the day-to-day management of the Charity's affairs and for implementing policies agreed by the Trustees.
 The CEO is supported by the Chief Operating Officer (COO) who has the leadership role in respect of all delegated executive responsibilities.
-The Barnabas Covenant was a memorandum of understanding, agreed in October 2013, updated in March 2016 and remained in force until the dissolution of the Barnabas Covenant in February 2017.
-Therefore, Barnabas Fund is no longer governed by the Barnabas Covenant.
-Barnabas Fund have entered into a MoU agreed and signed in March 2017, similar to the Barnabas Covenant, with Barnabas Fund International.
+Barnabas Fund have entered into a MoU agreed and signed in March 2017 with Barnabas Fund International.
 Barnabas Fund is an integral part of Barnabas Fund International and the Global Barnabas Ministry as it serves and supports the persecuted Church.